merenlab/anvio.org/vocabulary/index.md

 {:data-tags="<contig>,<contigs>"}
 ### Contig

-A contiguous segment of DNA that is often 'assembled' from short sequencing reads, but still represents only a fraction of the longer context to which it belongs.
+A contiguous segment of DNA that is often 'assembled' from short reads or long rads, but still represents only a fraction of the longer context to which it belongs.

 Assembly software often takes short metagenomic reads and yields a list of contigs.
 Although their lengths vary depending on a myriad of factors, contigs are often orders of magnitude longer than short reads that were assembled, which makes them suitable for downstream efforts that may include gene calling, functional and/or taxonomic annotation, and/or metagenomic binning.
 Contigs often become reference sequences for read recruitment analyses.